0xraincandy/ember/README.md

 makepkg -si
 ```

-This will build and install the emb command system-wide.
+This will build and install Ember

 ## Usage